quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part27_11.2.5_Coding_a.md

 ---
 #### Plotting Loss Over Learning Trials
 Background context: After running a simple network, plotting the loss over learning trials helps visualize how the model is improving.
 The example provided shows that the initial loss was 0.164 and reduced to 0.002 after several iterations.
-:p How would you plot the loss versus the number of learning trials \(N\)?
+:p How would you plot the loss versus the number of learning trials $N$?
 ??x
-To plot the loss versus the number of learning trials \(N\), you can use a simple plotting library like matplotlib in Python:
+To plot the loss versus the number of learning trials $N$, you can use a simple plotting library like matplotlib in Python:
 ```python
 import matplotlib.pyplot as plt